 The method allows the child to make his own choices, exercise courtesy, be independent and enjoy learning - but how?
 4 Steps:

 One of the most reliable sources of information about "What is Montessori?" can be found on NAMTA , The North American Montessori Teachers' Association, a membership organization open to parents, teachers, and anyone else interested in Montessori education.
-One of the more interesting reading is the section titled Common Misconceptions about Montessori Education.
+Some of the more interesting reading is in the section titled Common Misconceptions about Montessori Education.

 Peter Davidson, Chairman of MAA, Board member AMI, Head of School, describes Montessori in 100 words:

 "As a scientist, Maria Montessori discovered something surprising:

 Steven Hughes, Ph.D, L.P, pediatric neuropsychologist, Assistant Professor of Pediatrics & Neurology, University of Minnesota Medical School.
 American Board of Pediatric Neurophysiology, describes Montessori in 100 words:

 "Montessori is a brain-based developmental education method that allows children to make creative choices in how they discover the people, places and knowledge of the world.
 It emphasizes hands-on learning, self-expression and collaborative play in a beautifully crafted environment of respect, peace and joy."